it-bens/api-platform-resource-actions-bundle/README.md

 1. API Platform denormalizes the raw data into the generic `Request` DTO of this bundle.
 2. API Platform calls the `RequestTransformer` as a data transformer.
 It injects the resource class and the resource object into the payload of the `Request` object.
-3. API Platform validates the `Request` object with the `UpdateRequestValidator`.
+3. API Platform validates the `Request` object with the `ActionRequestValidator`.
 It checks if the action is registered for the resource and if the payload contains the necessary data by using the `CommandFactory`.
 4. API Platform/The router calls the `Controller` and passes the `Request` object to it.
 5. The controller denormalizes the payload data into the command.